 Southern California will be the first city in modern history to host back-to-back the FIFA World Cup in 2026 and the Olympics in 2028.
 In recent decades, these have left local governments indebted for years and have permanently displaced millions of poor residents.

-When asked if the forthcoming World Cup and 2028 Olympic Games had anything to do with the timing of the strike, Susan Minato, Co-President of UNITE HERE, Local 11, said, “100 percent yes.
+When asked if the forthcoming World Cup and 2028 Olympic Games had anything to do with the timing of the strike, Susan Minato, Co-President of UNITE HERE, Local 11, said, “One hundred percent yes.
 L.A. and surrounding areas do not bring in the Olympics and FIFA, and anything else, frankly, without workers getting a fair piece.
 And we are determined to do that – not only with this contract – because there are hundreds and hundreds of events coming in even now as we speak.”
 She alluded to last week’s Anime Expo downtown as just one example of an event bringing in 100,000 people.

 Hotel management did not return calls for comment.